The Companies Canadians Most Want To Work For, According To LinkedIn

 So what do these desirable places to work have in common?
 For one, they invest in their employees, said Daniel Roth, editor-in-chief at LinkedIn.

-"And not just ping pong tables or shwag, but investing in skills development and employees' career paths," Roth told HuffPost Canada.
+"And not just ping pong tables or swag, but investing in skills development and employees' career paths," Roth told HuffPost Canada.

 That's especially true for Canada's big banks, all six of which ranked among the top 20 employers.
 Roth cited TD Bank's flexible working hours policy and Royal Bank's indigenous banking team as signs that these business "understand employee demands."